 In terms of the Company's Memorandum and Articles of Association, it is the shareholders of the Company in the General Meeting who determine the maximum annual aggregate remuneration of the directors.
-During the last Annual General Meeting no annual remuneration to the directors were proposed since the operations of the Franchise during the year was minimal.
+Since inception, the directors have waived their right to receive remuneration due to the effects of the Covid-19 pandemic on the wider Group's operation.